-Back in April, crew members from the X-Cel Conservation Corps (XCC) were trained by the Neponset River Watershed Association in how to properly collect water samples, collect data such as water temperature and pH, and then how to test the water samples in the laboratory for the presence and amounts of E Coli.
+In April of 2019, crew members from the X-Cel Conservation Corps (XCC) were trained by the Neponset River Watershed Association in how to properly collect water samples, collect data such as water temperature and pH, and then how to test the water samples in the laboratory for the presence and amounts of E.coli.

 Over the next six months, XCC crew members collected water samples from five different water bodies in the Neponset River watershed.